dreamweiver/dreamSlider/README.md

  <script type="text/javascript">
     $(function(){
         $('#container').dreamSlider({
-            rowCount:6 //[limit 5 or 6] no of thumbs in a row
+            rowCount:6 //no of thumbs in a row [limit 5 or 6]
             //,easeEffect: 'bounce'
             //,easeEffect: 'standOut'
         });